-It is a violation of college policy for any member of the faculty, staff, or student body to jeopardize the operation or interests of PPSC through the use of alcohol or drugs.
+Faculty, staff, and students must not jeopardize PPSC's operations or interests through alcohol or drug use.
 Employees found to be in violation of this policy will be subject to discipline up to and including termination.
 Compliance with this policy is a condition of employment for all employees.
 The Vice President for Human Resource Services sends a campus-wide electronic memo annually to inform staff of the College's AOD policy.